Deji69/encase-matching/README.md

 ]); // odd
 ```

 If no cases match the given arguments, a `MatchException` exception is thrown.
-Default cases are made using `_` or `'_'`, and will be called if no other case matches instead of throwing an exception.
+Default cases are made using `_` or `'_'`, and will be called if no other case matches, instead of throwing an exception.

 Also note that should a `TypeError` occur by calling a closure with an invalid argument for the type hint in the signature, be it for a match condition or a case result, it will be treated equivalent to the case not being matched: